Dave Ahrens -- Jeremy Allyn -- Jaime Alvaro -- Matthew Barela

 Juan Carlos was born in Santafé de Bogotá, Colombia.
 For more than thirty years, Juan Carlos has traveled around the world guiding and climbing in Nepal, Russia, Africa, the Alps, the Spanish Pyrenees, Tibet, India, China and the Andes.
 But, all roads lead him back to his home country, Colombia, where you will enjoy his expertise.
 Juan Carlos speaks Spanish, English, Danish, and Brazilian-Portuguese.

 Sebastian is an Ecuadorian Mountain Guide with guiding experience mainly in the Andes.
 He has been trained in Canada, where he completed the Adventure Guide Program and the Assistant Rock Guide Certification by the Association of Canadian Mountain Guides.
-He also has an Avalanche Level 1 certification.
+He is currently one step away from full IFMGA certification.
 Always looking for new climbing destinations, Sebastian has traveled around the world to Peru, Bolivia, Patagonia, the Canadian Rockies, USA, New Zealand, and Australia.

 Alfredo was born in Mexico City but moved to Pachuca, Hidalgo State, known as one of the most important cities for the Mexican rock climbing scene.
 He has been working for Hector Ponce de Leon and Mountain Madness for almost seven years on the Mexico Volcanoes trip.
 When travelling abroad, Peru and Argentina are among his favorite climbing destinations.
 When Alfredo is not guiding, he also works as instructor leader for Outward Bound México, mostly with youth-at-risk courses in Mexico City.
 He is also an MTB biking guide and spends his free time developing new routes throughout Mexico.
 Alfredo always attends to the smalls details on any trip and enjoys sharing the mountains of his home country with clients.